 National Service and Civic Education:

-Established a new Ready Reserve Corps within the U.S. Public Health Ready Reserve Corps to aid in our response to the coronavirus and future public health emergencies.
+Public Health Ready Reserve Corps: Established a new Ready Reserve Corps within the U.S. Public Health Ready Reserve Corps to aid in our response to the coronavirus and future public health emergencies.

-Eliminated the widow’s tax, which previously prevented more than 65,000 surviving spouses of fallen soldiers from receiving their full survivor benefits, saving these families an average of approximately $12,000 per year.
+Tax relief for gold star families and widows: Reduced the tax burden for approximately 67 thousand Gold Star families by ensuring they can continue to receive all survivor benefits they are entitled to.
+Eliminated the “widow’s tax,” which previously prevented more than 65,000 surviving spouses of fallen soldiers from receiving their full survivor benefits, saving families an average of approximately $12,000 per year.

 Mental health: Improved upon Department of Defense (DOD) mental health efforts through the Brandon Act, named after United States Navy Petty Officer Third Class Brandon Caserta.
 This legislation enables service members to seek mental health services anonymously and charges commanders and supervisors with ensuring warfighters obtain mental health services quickly.

 The For Country Caucus leading the Global War on Terror Memorial Press Conference prior to the successful passing of the GWOT Memorial Act into law